 Since its inception, Cryo-Cell has entered into a number of business activities through subsidiaries and joint ventures, including the following activities and those described under "International" below.
 Cryo-Cell had de-emphasized certain of these activities in prior periods in connection with the Board of Directors' strategic decision to focus the Company's priorities and resources on its core business of marketing cord blood stem cell preservation services.
-In recent periods, however, the Company intends to evaluate and pursue certain opportunities for global expansion, on a selective basis, in which operational synergies and economic potential align with Cryo-Cell's strategic direction.
+In recent periods, however, the Company has evaluated and pursued, and intends to continue to evaluate and pursue, certain opportunities for global expansion, on a selective basis, in which operational synergies and economic potential align with Cryo-Cell's strategic direction.

-Saneron CCEL Therapeutics, Inc. The Company owns an approximate 35% interest in Saneron CCEL Therapeutics, Inc. ("Saneron") as of November 30, 2009 and 2008.
+Saneron CCEL Therapeutics, Inc. The Company owns an approximate 35% interest in Saneron CCEL Therapeutics, Inc. ("Saneron") as of November 30, 2010 and 2009.
 Saneron is the owner and/or exclusive licensee of technology developed by and/or in collaboration with the University of South Florida ("USF") and the University of Minnesota ("UMN").
 The technology covers various patents, patent Applications and trade secrets for the therapeutic use of umbilical cord blood stem cells (U-CORD-CELL) and Sertoli cells (SERT-CELL).

-To date, Saneron has received ten SBIR/STTR grants, has been the industry sponsor on eight Florida High Tech Corridor grants, and has participated in several other corporate and non-profit R&D projects to continue their efforts towards the development of cellular therapies for neurological and cardiac disorders.
+To date, Saneron has received twelve SBIR/STTR grants, has been the industry sponsor on ten Florida High Tech Corridor grants, one James and Esther King Biomedical Research Grant, and has participated in several other corporate and non-profit R&D projects to continue their efforts towards the development of cellular therapies for neurological and cardiac disorders.
 In November 2005, Saneron received a grant from the Johnnie B. Byrd, Sr. Alzheimer's Center and Research Institute, Inc. for the study of the Saneron U-CORD-CELLTM as a treatment for Alzheimer's.
 During 2006, Saneron and GE Healthcare completed two phases of a joint research project intended to optimize GE Healthcare's Ficoll-PaqueTM for isolating stem cells from umbilical cord blood.
 The preliminary results from that study were presented at the International Society for Cellular Therapy meeting in Berlin, Germany.
 Validation studies needed for the submission of a Drug Master File of Saneron's U-CORD-CELLTM have been underway at Cryo-Cell International's GMP facility and the University of South Florida.
-Saneron is currently finishing the preclinical studies needed for the completion of an IND application for the use of the U-CORD-CELLTM as a potential therapy for ALS.
+Saneron is currently finishing the preclinical studies needed for the completion of an Investigational New Drug ("IND") application for the use of the U-CORD-CELLTM as a potential therapy for ALS.

-In January 2008, the Company announced that it has formalized a research and development agreement with Saneron to develop regenerative therapies utilizing Cryo-Cell's C'elle menstrual stem cell technology.
+In January 2008, the Company announced that it has formalized a research and development agreement with Saneron to develop regenerative therapies utilizing Cryo-Cell's Célle menstrual stem cell technology.
 Cryo-Cell and Saneron will collaborate on research in pre-clinical models for certain neurological diseases and disorders.
-Under terms of the agreement, the Company will provide Saneron with menstrual stem cells along with proprietary methodology associated with the technology.
+Under terms of the agreement, the Company will provide Saneron with menstrual stem cells along with the proprietary methodology associated with the technology.
 Saneron will provide study materials and develop research methodology for potential therapeutic applications associated with designated pre-clinical applications.
 Intellectual property resulting from this research collaboration will be jointly owned by the parties.